 At her questioning expression, Toshiro's brow rises further and he gives a meaningful look to the mountains of paperwork decorating his desk.

 Despite years of knowing him, she still finds herself forgetting he is a captain.
-That he has to bear a captain's responsibilities on his shoulders.
+That he has to bear a captain's responsibilities on his young shoulders.

 She forgot that the idea of Matsumoto completing her portion of the paperwork is just as plausible as the older woman giving up sake.